The ATIA 2024 Call for Presentations is now closed

-ATIA 2021 is planned around Session Strands exploring the newest technologies and the most important questions and issues in the AT field today.
-Our Strand Advisors and Partners are international content leaders and representatives from strategic professional organizations such as ACVREP, AOTA, AT3 Center, Center for Inclusive Design and Innovation, IAAP, ISET, JAN, RESNA, and USSAAC.
+ATIA 2024 is planned around Session Strands exploring the newest technologies and the most important questions and issues in the AT field today.
+Our Strand Advisors and Partners are international content leaders and representatives from strategic professional organizations such as ACVREP, AOTA, ASHA, ATAP, CAST, JAN, RESNA, USSAAC and WebAIM.

 Submit Your Presentation

-Please submit your best, well-written abstracts for consideration for ATIA 2021.
-All submissions will be considered during the Strand Advisor Blind Peer Review Process.
+Please submit your best, well-written abstracts for consideration for ATIA 2024.
+All submissions will be considered during the Strand Advisor Anonymous Peer Review Process.
 Based on the Strand Advisors recommendations, the two highest-ranked sessions that contribute to a well-rounded and balanced educational program are eligible for inclusion*.
 From an individual speaker perspective, this includes submissions where you are listed as primary or co-speaker.

-After ensuring all sections are complete, submit your presentation online by July 13, 2020.
-You can submit a draft and revise it later but all drafts MUST be completed by July 13, 2020 to be considered for review and selection.
+After ensuring all sections are complete, submit your presentation online by June 5, 2023.
+You can submit a draft and revise it later but all drafts MUST be completed by June 5, 2023 to be considered for review and selection.
 If you are submitting via the Call for Presentations TEXT document, please email to email@example.com by June 5, 2023.